• facebook

 If you’re unable to access VMDK files from Windows for the first time, then there are some basic repairing tips that can help you resolve this problem.
 Here is the detailed process to perform basic VMDK file recovery.

-A VMDK file is essentially composed of two types of files: the main VMDK file and the *-flat.vmdk file.
-The VMDK file serves as a plain text pointer for the -flat.vmdk file, with the asterisk () representing the VM server’s name.
-When a VMDK file or VM server becomes corrupted, it can lead to the Virtual Machine failing to start.
-In such instances, the following steps can assist you in repairing a corrupt VMDK file.
+A VMDK file is basically a combination of two types of files, which include VMDK and *-flat.vmdk.
+The VMDK file works as a plain text pointer for the *-flat.vmdk.
+The (*) denates the VM server’s name.
+Whenever a VMDK file or VM server gets corrupt, the Virtual Machine fails to start.
+In such cases, the following steps can help you repair corrupt VMDK file.

 • Create a backup copy of the original VMDK file.